Gnaneshdivi/Hack_Srm/README.md

 # Problem it solves
 * Nurturing nature ( ◡́.◡̀)(^◡^ ): Simply planting the sapling 🌱 is not enough, we will be monitoring the well being of the plant too 🌳.
-Rewards will be given on the basis of the type of plant and its nurturing🔥.
+Rewards will be given on the basis of the type of plant and its nurturing.
-* Decentralised information🤫🔒: This helps in the accountability, improved traceability and transparency of the information.
+* Decentralised information 🔒: This helps in the accountability, improved traceability and transparency of the information.
 Further avoiding duplication of users for the sake of rewards.
 * Survey for statistical data📈: The information will not be distorted and the maintenance cost will be low.Data is provided to low-investment data science based start-ups and companies📝.
-* Identification of unknown plants 🔎: A machine learning model🖥️ is included which identifies the family and species of different plants based on their leaves.
+* Identification of unknown plants 🔎: A machine learning model is included which identifies the family and species of different plants based on their leaves.

 # Approach
 The working of the application 📱📁 deals with the informationwhich will be stored in Ethereum blockchain ₿.
 The app design will be useful for  monitoring and analysing the plant data.
 It will also act as the interface for the extraction of data📊.There are optional survey forms included in the app which requires the user to fill in some general information.